parkermac/LO/pgrid/README.md

 You can set a list of rivers to exclude in `gfun_user.py`.

+There is a new tool called `create_river_tracks.py` which allows you to define, or redefine the river tracks.

 (6) `edit_mask.py` now can be run again for real this time, perhaps running many times.
 NOTE: you can use an optional command line argument -d ## to change "dval" the carving depth used for lines or points from its default value of 5 m.

 (7) `smooth_grid.py` smooths the grid.
 This is required for numerical stability.